-(October 2018) Mogswebsite.com (Mark's Online Graphics Site) was started in 1999— The website features a variety of creative explorations— artist interviews, original digital art, music related resources and more.
-Expanding the website to include photography seemed like a natural extension of the MOGS website.
-I started my "Off The Cuff Photography" project in 2012 after the purchase of a Canon 7D DSLR— a notable upgrade from my previous camera, a Canon Rebel XT.
+I started Mogswebsite.com (Mark's Online Graphics Site) back in 1999.
+The website features a variety of creative explorations— everything from artist interviews, original digital art, safety resources, music industry resources and more.
+Considering the diversity of Mogswebsite.com, the decision to include photography seemed like a natural extension.
+I started my "Off The Cuff Photography" project in 2012 after purchasing a Canon 7D— a notable upgrade from the Canon Rebel XT, my first DSLR.

-The concept behind my "Off The Cuff Photography” project originated from a desire to gain a deeper understanding of photography.
-I wanted to abandon my full auto comfort zone and started experimenting with manual camera settings.
-Not only did I want to wrap my head around manual settings, I wanted to understand how ISO, shutter speed, and aperture all work together to form the "Exposure Triangle".
+The concept behind my "Off The Cuff" project was rooted in the desire to aquire a deeper understanding of photography.
+I wanted to abandon my full auto comfort zone and experiment with manual camera settings.
+I wanted to wrap my head around manual settings and better understand how ISO, shutter speed and aperture all work together to form the "Exposure Triangle".

-The primary purpose of using a camera is to capture a moment in time on film or a digital memory card.
-At the heart of photography lies something deeper than just the exterior housing of an impressive camera body.
-It involves how you see the world around you— the beat of a photographer's heart separates snapshots from compositions.
-Exceptional images often lurk amongst the mundane, usually going unnoticed, unless you've learned to see as a photographer.
+The primary purpose of a camera is to capture a moment in time on film or a digital media.
+At the heart of photography lies something deeper than just the mechanics of an impressive camera body.
+The life pulse of a photographer is visualization— determining the best method to capture a moment in time.
+It's about how you see your surroundings.
+That's what separates a composition from a snapshot.
+Exceptional images often lurk amongst the mundane, usually going unnoticed unless you've learned to SEE as a photographer.

-DSLR technology has witnessed many advancements across all model cameras.
-The Canon 60D's articulating screen makes shooting from more difficult perspectives easier.
-My 2009 model Canon 7D impressed me from day one— Canon introduced some nice improvements with their 2014 release of the 7D Mark II.
-Whether your brand of choice is Nikon, Fuji, Sony, or Canon ... grab your camera and enjoy the world of photography.
+DSLR technology has witnessed many advancements across all model cameras and the Canon 6D Mark II's articulating screen has made shooting from difficult perspectives much easier.
+Canon's 2009 7D APS-C body impressed me from day one of ownership.
+Canon introduced some nice improvements with their 2014 release of the 7D Mark II- a personal favorite.